paulmartin91/CardGame/README.md

 - ~~Check for duplicate login info~~ ✔
 - ~~Create new login and sign in~~ ✔

+Pre Lobby Page?
+- Need a place to create/join games
+- Need to be able to host and name rooms where you can invite other players
+- Need a list of active games to join

 Lobby Page
 - ~~Style~~ ✔
 - ~~Messages emit to all users, currently just sender~~ ✔